Digital Health & Artificial Intelligence

 Digital Health

-The Centre of Regulatory Excellence (CoRE) conducted literature reviews to examine the current regulatory landscape for AI and identify gaps within the healthcare services sector in developed nations and the analysis revealed five major thematic issues concerning the use of AI in healthcare services, as illustrated in the figure below:
+In this context, CoRE conducted a comprehensive literature review to examine the current regulatory landscape for AI in healthcare services across developed nations.
+This analysis identified five major thematic gaps in existing governance mechanisms, particularly in the context of non-SaMD applications of AI in healthcare service delivery (as illustrated in the figure below)

 DH-3